 ARE YOU HIRING?

-The Police Department is currently seeking a Police K-9 Handler.
+The Police Department is currently seeking a Certified Full or Part Time Police Officer.
 Job announcements when available are listed on Indeed and by clicking here.
 The Fire Department is seeking Volunteer Firefighters.
 Call us at 229-833-6901 for more information.

 HOW DO I CONTACT MY PROBATION OFFICER?